 ST. MICHAEL’S EMERGENCY ROOM TAKES YOUR INSURANCE

 We understand that there are a lot of questions about how to pay for your medical care.
 It can be stressful, confusing, and one of the major reasons people do not seek medical care.
 Here are some FAQs about our insurance policies.
-Contact us if you have questions.
+Contact us if you have any questions.

-St. Michael’s Emergency Rooms are not “in network” for any insurance provider, but we will accept all private insurance plans at “in network” rates, including but not limited to Cigna, Blue Cross, United Healthcare and Aetna, along with more than 200 other plans.
-Medicare, Medicaid or Tricare do not allow free-standing ERs to participate in their programs.
+St. Michael’s Emergency Rooms are not “in-network” for any insurance provider, but we will accept all private insurance plans at “in-network” rates, including but not limited to Cigna, Blue Cross, United Healthcare, and Aetna, along with more than 200 other plans.
+Medicare, Medicaid, or Tricare do not allow free-standing ERs to participate in their programs.

 YOUR INSURANCE MUST PAY FOR AN ER VISIT WHETHER IT’S “IN NETWORK” OR “OUT OF NETWORK”

 It’s the law: Your insurance carrier must pay for your emergency room visit per “in-network rates.”
 Texas law requires your insurance carrier to pay for your emergency care, whether the emergency room is “in-network” or “out of network.”
 The state of Texas empowers you to use “a prudent layperson standard” in considering what constitutes an emergency.
 What this means: if you determine that your health or life or that of someone in your care has a medical condition serious enough to go to an emergency room, the most convenient emergency room is the right choice.
 If a patient determines that waiting hours in a hospital or other emergency room to be seen by a doctor could compromise their health or life, an emergency room (such as St. Michael’s) which offers a short wait time is the best choice.
 In other words, you as the patient are empowered to use your best judgment in choosing an emergency care facility, whether it’s “in-network” or “out of network” on your insurance plan.